 General method of instruction

 This class is set up as a seminar.
 We will discuss the readings as a group with little formal lecturing.
 The class will be reading and writing intensive.
 We will use a variety of different types of text including: films, fiction, social science, history, and testimonies.
 Required reading: Partnoy, Alicia.
 1998.
 The Little School: Tales of Disappearance and Survival.
 SF, Calif.: Midnight Editions.
 Shayne, Julie.
 2009.
 They Used to Call Us Witches: Chilean Exiles, Culture, and Feminism.
 Lanham, Md.: Lexington Books.
-And a collection of articles available through online e-reserves
+And a collection of articles available through online e-reserves and canvas

 Class assignments and grading